 - Library Hall

 Al-Mutanabbi Street Starts Here is a multimedia performance that commemorates the 2007 bombing of Baghdad’s historic street of booksellers.
 Immerse in an evening of poetry, film and art honoring Baghdad's famous literary street, which was named for the Arab world’s most famous poet, Al-Mutanabbi.
-In it's local maneifestation, this evening celebrates Steamboat's diversity despite adversity, and is directed by book artist and activist Janet Bradley.
+In it's local manifestation, this evening celebrates Steamboat's diversity despite adversity, and is directed by book artist and activist Janet Bradley.

 After reading about the devastation of Iraq’s literary and intellectual center, San Francisco poet and bookseller Beau Beausoleil created the Al-Mutanabbi Street Coalition.
 Every year since its creation, poetry readings and exhibits have taken place around the world on or around March 5 in locations such as Paris, Dubai, Berlin, Baghdad, Washington, D.C., London...and Steamboat Springs.
-This is the third annual community performance at the Bud Werner Memorial Library.
+This is the fourth annual community performance at the Bud Werner Memorial Library.

 What is Al-Mutanabbi Street?

 Located in Baghdad, Al-Mutanabbi Street is a winding street about of one thousand feet long, noted for its many bookstores and outdoor bookstalls where people gather as a great humanitarian center.
 Named after the famous classical Arab poet Abu at-Tayyib al-Mutanabbi (915–965 CE), it has been a thriving center of Baghdad’s bookselling and publishing for centuries.
 The 2007 bombing took the lives of 30 people and destroyed a large portion of the neighborhood.
 The booksellers who survived rebuilt their stores and are once again in business.
 They sell works by Sunnis, Shiites, Christians, Jews, children's books and progressive publications from around the world.